 Spondylosis or osteoarthritis, is caused by aging in most cases.
 However, certain congenital conditions, injuries, or other stressors on the spine can cause spondylosis to develop earlier in some cases.

 Suffering from arthritis of the spine often means suffering through a number of chronic associated symptoms.
-Some of the most common symptoms we see and treat at the Minimally Invasive Spine Institute include:
+Some of the most common symptoms we see and treat at the DFW Spine Institute include:

 - Weakness in hands or feet